Pap Smear or Pap Test

 - Follow-up testing with a Pap test and an HPV test in one year.

-- Colposcopy: This is a procedure that involves looking at the cervix using a microscope with a bright light.
+- Colposcopy: This is a procedure that involves examining the cervix using a microscope with a bright light to assess any abnormal changes more closely and taking biopsies from suspicious areas.

 - You should schedule the test when you are not having your period, since blood can interfere with the results of the test.

-- Do not use tampons, douches, vaginal medicines, sprays, or powders for at least 24 hours before having a Pap test.
+- Avoid the following for at least 24 hours before having a Pap smear test:

 - Vaginismus, which means that the vagina suddenly tightens as you try to put something into it.